 You don’t need me to tell you that a college degree is a valuable thing to have.
 It can help you promote within your military career, and it can help you in your post-military career as well.
 You may even decide to get a degree for personal knowledge.
 Whatever your reason, a college degree is valuable.
 And getting it for free makes it an even better deal.

-Here is one more value play many people don’t think about: Getting your degree now gives you the option to use your GI Bill later – either for yourself for a higher level degree, or you may even be able to transfer it to a family member.
+Here is one more value play many people don’t think about: Using your military education benefits now gives you the option to use your GI Bill later – either for yourself for a higher level degree, or you may even be able to transfer it to a family member.
 Being able to transfer your GI Bill can save you or your family members tens of thousands of dollars in tuition payments.